 1/ The Ferryland District Census of 1800 shows the Badcock family living at Caplin Bay.
-However, all other recorded events associate this family almost exclusively with Brigus South, prior to and after 1800.
+However, all other recorded events associate this family almost exclusively with Brigus South, before and after 1800.
 The reason for their presence at Caplin Bay in 1799/1800 is unknown.

 2/ There is some evidence that the Barry family may have been settled at Caplin Bay as early as 1802.
-The last known member of this family, Michael Barry, age 81 years (fisherman), born Caplin Bay, died at St John's about October 28, 1898 and was buried there at Mount Carmel RC Cemetery.
+The last known member of this family, Michael Barry, age 81 years (fisherman), born Caplin Bay (about 1817), died at St John's about October 28, 1898, and was buried there at Mount Carmel RC Cemetery.

-3/ At least one branch of the Boland family (John Jr.?) appears to have moved to Caplin Bay from Ferryland prior to 1840.
-Another branch, headed by Thomas Boland, settled at Caplin Bay in the early 1840s.
-It is not clear if these two families were related.
+3/ John Boland appears to have settled in Caplin Bay about 1828 and Thomas Boland (of Ireland) settled at Caplin Bay in the early 1840s.
+Nonetheless, there is no documented evidence that these two families were related.

-4/ The (O')Brien name has been at Caplin Bay for the past two centuries.
-In 1815, Dennis and Murth Bryan are mentioned as Caplin Bay residents.
-From 1830 through to 1840, a John O'Brien, who was living at Bawnmore, is mentioned in various records.
-John appears to have died or left in the early 1840's.
-Although a Michael O'Brien is mentioned there about 1863, family lore indicates that he was not born there, but possibly moved there when his mother married for the second time.
-This Michael (O')Brien married at Caplin Bay in 1877.
-Other family lore indicates that Michael may have been related to the O'Briens of Aquaforte and Ferryland.
+4/ In 1815, Dennis and Murth Bryan are recorded as Caplin Bay residents, however, I believe they probably lived on the North Side of Ferryland.
+From 1830 through to 1840, there was a John O'Brien, living at Bawnmore, Caplin Bay but John had either died or left there by 1841.
+Although Michael O'Brien is first mentioned there about 1863, family lore claims he was not born there.
+Michael (O')Brien married at Caplin Bay in 1877.
+Other family evidence indicates that Michael was likely related to the (O')Briens of Aquaforte and Ferryland.

 5/ The first mention of the Broderick surname was in the Surrogate Court records of 1819.
-William Broderick appears to have lived at Caplin Bay until his death in the late 1830s.
+William Broderick appears to have lived at Caplin Bay until he died in the late 1830s.

 7/ Alfred Canning, born at Ferryland, lived with the Caplin Bay Morrys from an early age and married there in 1892.

-10/ Patrick Clancy is recorded as selling property to William Sweetland at Caplin Bay in 1817.
+10/ Patrick Clancy is recorded as selling his property to William Sweetland at Caplin Bay in 1817.

-11/ Family lore claims that Thomas Condon (born about 1825) was the first male child born on the north side of Caplin Bay.
-The presence of the Condons, in this area and timeframe, is supported by the District Court Records of September 28, 1829.
+11/ Family lore claims that Thomas Condon (born about 1825) was the first male child born on the North Side of Caplin Bay.
+The presence of the Condons in this area, and their supposed settlement timeframe, is supported by the District Court Records of September 28, 1829.
 An entry on that date shows that Catherine Congdon (sic) brought charges of assault against Nelly Walsh of Caplin Bay.

 12/ Jeremiah Conway, of Heart's Content, Trinity Bay, married and settled at Caplin Bay about 1891.